5 Things Causing Developers to Lose Motivation At Workby QArea Expert on October 29, 2014

 And here are 5 things that make developers’ motivation reduce quickly no matter how much money they are offered:

 1. Bad management

 Good management is an indispensable motivation factor for both people and projects.
 The qualities of an excellent manager include quick decision making, avoiding micro-managing, encouraging independent thinking, awareness of the process of building quality software as well as willingness to come to the defense of their team when needed.
-With such a manager, a development team will be ready to work at nights for good results as they will be trying to return that favor and be loyal to the manager.
+With such a manager, a dedicated development team will be ready to work at nights for good results as they will be trying to return that favor and be loyal to the manager.
 In the result the developers will be highly motivated and the software they’re building will be even better.